H1Jam/Bind/README.md

     pinMode(ledPin, OUTPUT);
     // Initialize the Bind object and specify the communication method (Serial) and callback function (onConnection). bind.init(Serial, onConnection);
-    // Connect the callback functions with the Bind objects. bind.join(myButton, myButtonClicked);
 }

 /**